scds/text-analysis-1/lessons/output.md

 <img src="../assets/img/output/output_text.png" width="100%" alt="" style="border: solid 2px black">

-If the paragraph structure of the document does matter for your purposes and you used paragraph placeholders as described in "[Optional: Create paragraph placeholders](2a-or-prep#optional-create-paragraph-placeholders)," you can now do a find-and-replace of the placeholder with a newline character in a text editor.
+If the paragraph structure of the document does matter for your purposes and you used paragraph placeholders as described in "[Optional: Create paragraph placeholders](or-prep#optional-create-paragraph-placeholders)," you can now do a find-and-replace of the placeholder with a newline character in a text editor.
 Alternatively, if you used paragraph or `<p>` HTML tags, you can simply change the file extension to .html and the paragraph structure will be present when you open the document in a web browser.

 <img src="../assets/img/output/output_html.png" width="100%" alt="" style="border: solid 2px black">

-## 3.2 - Extracting the pre-processing steps from OpenRefine {#step2}
+## 4.2 - Extracting the pre-processing steps from OpenRefine {#step2}
 <iframe id="kmsembed-1_1aa1yvgs" width="100%" height="416" src="https://www.macvideo.ca/embed/secure/iframe/entryId/1_1aa1yvgs/uiConfId/39241881" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player"></iframe>

 One of the best features in OpenRefine for OCR error correction is the history it keeps of your actions in the "Undo / Redo" tab on the left-side pane (where filters and facets are displayed).
 Not only is OpenRefine's documentation of your data transformations critical for data provenance, you can also create a program from them that you can run again and again.